NumminorihSF/crypt-maker/README.md

  crypt-maker
 ===========================

 Use node.js crypt api for make encrypted messages.
+Works sync.
+For async crypt-maker - see crypt-maker-async

 Install with: